 What if you don’t get an EOB?

-If you are a member of a network or your doctor’s office has your insurance information, most likely they can submit the insurance claim for you.
-But if they don’t have that capability, you may have to submit the claim yourself.
+If you are a member of a health plan and your doctor’s office has your insurance information, they generally submit the insurance claim for you.
+But if they don’t have that capability or you go to an out-of-network provider, you may have to submit the claim yourself.
 In that case, you may get a bill from your doctor or health care provider before you get an Explanation of Benefits.

-Either way, don’t pay your bill until you receive an EOB for that service.
-That way you can be sure your insurance company paid their portion and you're not paying more than you owe.
+Either way, don’t pay your clinic or hospital bill until you receive an EOB for that service.
+That way you can feel confident that you're not paying more than you owe.